 What kind of jobs can you get with a bachelor’s in criminal justice?
 A wide range of career opportunities exists for individuals with a criminal justice bachelor’s degree.
 For instance, some may find employment with law enforcement and become either police officers or homicide detectives for their local or county office.
 Entry-level criminal justice jobs are abundant in law enforcement.

 Additionally, there are many jobs in criminal justice without being a cop.
 For example, becoming a crime scene investigator or forensic analyst may appeal to students interested in criminal forensics.
 Some of the best criminal justice jobs are in forensics.
 However, these workers are highly-trained, and many have master’s degrees.

 On the other hand, some desire to assist individuals through social services.
 Some alternative careers for criminal justice majors are child welfare caseworkers, social services case managers, or victim advocates.
-Entry-level jobs with bachelor’s in criminal justice are available in most local governments.
+Entry-level jobs with a bachelor’s in criminal justice are available in most local governments.

 Criminal Justice Careers and Salaries

 The list of job positions in the criminal justice field is endless.
 More opportunities and higher salaries may be available by choosing from the top schools offering the BS in criminal justice program.
 Additionally, some career paths in the criminal justice industry will require additional work experience and a master’s degree in criminal justice to increase job performance and pay.